-Persons and institutions planning substantial organized vaccination campaigns should consider scheduling these events after mid-October because the availability of vaccine in any location cannot be ensured consistently in early fall.
+Persons and institutions planning substantial organized vaccination campaigns (e.g., health departments, occupational health clinics, and community vaccinators) should consider scheduling these events after at least mid-October because the availability of vaccine in any location cannot be ensured consistently in early fall.
 Scheduling campaigns after mid-October will minimize the need for cancellations because vaccine is unavailable.
-Campaigns conducted before November using inactivated vaccine should focus efforts on vaccination of persons aged \geq 50 years, persons aged <50 years at increased risk for influenza-related complications (including children aged 6-23 months and pregnant women), health-care workers, and household contacts of persons at high-risk (including children aged 0-23 months) to the extent feasible.
-Campaigns using the LAIV are also optimally conducted in October and November.
+These vaccination clinics should be scheduled through November, with attention to settings that serve children aged 6-59 months, pregnant women, other persons aged <50 years at increased risk for influenza-related complications, persons aged \geq 50 years, health-care workers, and household contacts and out-of-home caregivers of persons at high risk (including children aged 0-59 months) to the extent feasible.
+Planners are encouraged to schedule at least one vaccination clinic in December.